 These usually include things like mold, water damage, structural problems, plumbing and electric hazards because the system has not been installed up to code standards.

 Once such an issue comes up, you have to either address it or halt the project.
-Because fixing these types of issues is very costly and can add as much as $10-15K to your initial remodel cost, its best to set aside at least 15% of your total projected remodeling budget for sudden issues.
+Because fixing these problems is very costly and can add as much as $10,000-15,000 to your initial remodel cost, its best to set aside at least 15% of your total projected remodeling budget for sudden issues.

 So if you were planning to spend $50,000 on your house renovation, you should set aside at least $7,000 extra to mitigate any unforeseen problem and resume the remodel.